Mega-City One: Description

+Most of the city's energy supply is covered by geothermal energy in the form of a controlled volcano called the Power Tower.

-For administrative purposes the city is divided into 305 sectors, most of them renamed to fit the new size of the city after the Apocalypse War, and clumped into Central, North, South, East, and West.
+For administrative purposes, the city is divided into 305 sectors, most of them renumbered to fit the new size of the city after the Apocalypse War, and clumped into Central, North, South, East, and West.
 Sectors 1 (the centre) to 300 constitute the main city.
 The North-West Hab Zone encompasses sectors 301-5.
 The Hab Zone was mostly ignored by the city and Sector 301 became disparagingly nicknamed "The Pit" due to its high crime rate, until Chief Judge Volt had it cleaned up in 2118.
 Other slum areas have been called "Angeltown" (Sector 13's slums) and "the Low Life".
-By the time of the comics setting English is no longer considered the official language of Mega-City One being replaced by a local bastardisation call Meg Speak, with each sector or sometimes even blocks having its own dialect and accent.

 Following the events of the 2011–12-story Day of Chaos (set in 2134), Mega-City One was left in ruins and almost 90% of its population was killed.
 After decades of being the main megacity and superpower on Earth, the city is now bankrupt and in severe decline with many judges considering the situation unsustainable.

-However over the following few years the city began to grow again due to immigration, taking in of refugees and the gradual return of millions of citizens who sat out the plague overseas and off world.
-By October 2137 the population stood at seventy two million and was growing rapidly reaching 100 million around 2139.
-However the destruction of the Academy of Law during Chaos Day has disrupted the supply of cadets, and it is all the remaining judges can do to cope with the expanding population as it will be years before replacement of losses is reliable again.
+However, over the following few years, the city began to grow again due to immigration, taking in of refugees and the gradual return of millions of citizens who sat out the plague overseas and off world.
+By October 2137, the population stood at seventy two million and was growing rapidly reaching 100 million around 2139.
+However, the destruction of the Academy of Law during Chaos Day has disrupted the supply of cadets, and it is all the remaining judges can do to cope with the expanding population, as it will be years before replacement of losses is reliable again.

-In 2019 a story set in 2141 stated that the population had been revised upwards to 130 million, due to a number of reasons, including the overestimation of the number of deaths in Chaos Day, a declining death rate since then, and births and immigration.
+In 2019, a story set in 2141 stated that the population had been revised upwards to 130 million, due to a number of reasons, including the overestimation of the number of deaths in Chaos Day, a declining death rate since then, and births and immigration.
 It also confirmed that many citizens fled either before or during the Chaos plague and have been slowly returning in the seven years since, and that the Chaos bug disproportionately killed the elderly ensuring a higher number of fertile age survivors to repopulate the city.
-By this point then CJ Hershey believed the city could once again safely absorb such a vast increase in numbers, as many undamaged blocks remained available to be re-inhabited.
+By this point, then-Chief Judge Hershey believed the city could once again safely absorb such a vast increase in numbers, as many undamaged blocks remained available to be re-inhabited.